kimrgrey/smart_vk_api/README.md

 ## How to install?

-Just add those line to the Gemfile of your application:
+Just add this line to the Gemfile of your application:

 ```ruby
 gem 'smart_vk_api'